 There is also a Summer Residency Program, which comes under a different application and which has some different provisions.

 Application Deadline: March 15.
 Please apply online.
-Questions can be directed to This email address is being protected from spambots.
-You need JavaScript enabled to view it., Director, Visiting Scholars Programs.
+Questions can be directed to Steven Ellis, Director, Visiting Scholars Programs.

 The University of Cincinnati Department of Classics is pleased to announce the following Tytus Scholars for the 2023-2024 academic year: